Kitchen Nightmares: Production

 The show was produced by ITV Studios America and Optomen, in association with A. Smith & Co.
 Productions, with Arthur Smith, Kent Weed, and Patricia Llewellyn serving as executive producers.

-In the UK, the series is broadcast under the name Kitchen Nightmares USA and Ramsay's Kitchen Nightmares USA on Channel 4, which also produced the original UK version.
-It's broadcast under this name to avoid confusion with the original UK version.
-UK airings of the US show feature an alternate soundtrack and mix, with less prominent musical stings, a lower level of vocal compression, and a different narrator to the US broadcast.
+In the UK, the series is broadcast under the name Kitchen Nightmares USA and Ramsay's Kitchen Nightmares USA on Channel 4, which also produced the original British version.
+It is broadcast under this name to avoid confusion with the original British version.
+British airings of the American show feature an alternate soundtrack and mix, with less prominent musical stings, wild music, a lower level of vocal compression, and a different narrator to the American broadcast.
 It also airs uncensored, when shown after the watershed.
 Reruns, along with the British series, are frequently shown on BBC America.

+On May 15, 2023, Fox announced that it would revive the series after a 10-year absence.
+Ramsay and his crew were spotted at several restaurants in the New York metropolitan area through the spring and summer of 2023.
+Some locations include a restaurant in Wayne, a pizzeria in Dumont, a bar and grill in Asbury Park, and a cafe in Saugerties.

+Season 8 premiered on September 25, 2023.

+In November 2024, Fox announced a midseason run of episodes that will premiere on January 7, 2025; the first half of the season will be billed as Kitchen Nightmares: Road to Super Bowl LIX as a cross promotion for Fox's broadcast of the game, featuring a focus on restaurants in its host city of New Orleans, and guest appearances by National Football League players and personalities.
+The second half of the season will feature locations in Austin and Houston, Texas.